#tftp lally

 "All experiences are valid."
 (Jackson is such a weird fount of knowledge, lol.)

 Maya returns home to find it surrounded by the weird jelly people.
-She thinks they look like one "large organism instead of several smaller ones."
+She thinks they look like "one large organism instead of several smaller ones."
 Inside the house, she finds her mother and father both dead, and her sister and remaining cousins doing extremely poorly.

 Maya heads out on the road to stock up on supplies for her remaining family, passing by many more of the jelly people.
 She passes by a "road under construction" sign.
 Seeing it makes her realize that, everywhere she goes, she's see signs and warnings referring to a location being "under construction."
-She wonders why that it, but then shrugs it off.
+She wonders why that is, but then shrugs it off.

 Maya is basically the only healthy person left in the town (and likely the world), and she's running herself ragged as she tries to take care of everyone that's left.
 (We're told that one of her neighbors, an old man she doesn't like, is still alive, hidden away in his house.
 This is never mentioned again, and I'm not sure why it was brought up in the first place.)